Platopedia/platopedia.github.io/events/platobotparty.md

 ---

 <style>
-h2                    { color:#AD2323 !important }
+h2                    { color:#1776CD !important }
 h4                    { color:#008080 !important;font-size:var(--unit-text-B) !important }
-.syotimer-cell__value { border-color:#AD2323 !important }
+.syotimer-cell__value { border-color:#1776CD !important }
-.syotimer-cell__unit  { color:#AD2323 }
+.syotimer-cell__unit  { color:#1776CD }
 </style>

 <div class="linebreak"></div>

-Join us on June 26th at 4 PM (GMT) for an epic giveaway in honor of PlatoBot's unwavering loyalty and friendship.
+Mark your calendars for a spectacular Bingo giveaway on June 26th at 4 PM (GMT) in honor of PlatoBot's unwavering loyalty and friendship.
 Don't miss out on the excitement - we're looking forward to seeing you all!

 <div class="linebreak"></div>